jblindsay/whitebox-tools/README.md

 - ***ElevPercentile***: Calculates the elevation percentile raster from a DEM.
 - ***FillMissingData***: Fills nodata holes in a DEM.
 - ***Hillshade***: Calculates a hillshade raster from an input DEM.
+- ***NumDownslopeNeighbours***: Calculates the number of downslope neighbours to each grid cell in a DEM.
+- ***NumUpslopeNeighbours***: Calculates the number of upslope neighbours to each grid cell in a DEM.
 - ***PercentElevRange***: Calculates percent of elevation range from a DEM.
 - ***PlanCurvature***: Calculates a plan (contour) curvature raster from an input DEM.
 - ***ProfileCurvature***: Calculates a profile curvature raster from an input DEM.